How to Create Electronic Signature: A Full Guide

 14. We know that things get shuffled around and chaos sometimes ensues.
 You won’t have to redo the whole thing just because you got one email wrong.
 You can quickly change signers, even when the requests have already been sent.

 16. An audit trail is provided to ensure non-repudiation and allows your business to check the progress of who signed each document.
-In the screenshot above, the document has been created and viewed a few times, but no signatures were applied yet.
+In the screenshot above, the document has been created and viewed a few times, but no signatures have been applied yet.
 If you’ve sent a document to clients, and they’ve viewed it several times but haven’t signed it, you know that it’s time to follow up and clarify things.

 17. Once you open the document to sign, you’re greeted with a personal message from the sender.